 Read more about Vitamin D here.

 Vitamin K2 contributes to the maintenance of normal bones, as recognised by the European Commission.

 As reported in Arthritis Digest UK, Vitamin K2 specifically shows promise in the treatment of osteoarthritis.
 Evidence shows it may be a useful adjunct for the treatment of osteoporosis, along with vitamin D and calcium, rivaling bisphosphonate therapy without toxicity.
 It may also significantly reduce morbidity and mortality in cardiovascular health.
 Vitamin K2 appears promising in the areas of diabetes, cancer and osteoarthritis.

 Studies suggest, as covered in an Arthritis Foundation article, vitamin K destroys inflammatory cells that contribute to rheumatoid arthritis.

-As an antioxidant, Zinc contributes to the protection of cells from oxidative stress and also contributes to the normal functioning of the immune system, according to the EU.
+As an antioxidant, Zinc contributes to the protection of cells from oxidative stress and to the normal functioning of the immune system, according to the European Commission.
 They also recognise its contributions in the maintenance of normal bones.

 In fact, Zinc plays a key role in over 300 enzymes, and as highlighted above, a critical role in regulating the immune system.
 Yet, a recent systematic review of 62 studies identified a consistent pattern of zinc deficiency in patients with autoimmune conditions, including Rheumatoid Arthritis, when compared to healthy controls.